scionproto/scion/acceptance/common/README.md

 - `--artifacts/ACCEPTANCE_ARTIFACTS` defines the directory for artifacts (required)
-- `--disable-docker/DISABLE_DOCKER` disables the dockerized topology.
-  This allows for faster development cycle.

 The sub-commands should sub-class `common.CmdBase`. `CmdBase` has defined some common properties and methods that are useful for test writing and interacting